-Cognitive Behavioral Therapy (CBT) for Weight Loss – Program Overview
+Cognitive Behavioral Techniques (CBT) for Weight Loss – Program Overview

-The Cognitive Behavioral Therapy for children program is supervised by Michelle Maidenberg, Ph.D.
-The sessions at camp are run by Behavioral Coaches who have a Masters Degree or are in Graduate School.
-The group is a very safe, happy environment.
-Your child will participate in three group therapy sessions per week.
+The Cognitive Behavioral Technique program was created by Michelle Maidenberg, Ph.D.
+The sessions at camp are run by Behavioral Coaches who live at the camp.
+They typically have a Masters Degree, are in Graduate School, are teachers, or have other relevant qualifications.
+They are not therapists.
+The group is a safe and happy environment.
+Your child will participate in two group therapy sessions per week.

 A Powerful Tool For Weight Loss Success

 This idea has been successfully used to encourage weight loss for almost 50 years.

 Research in medical centers around the world supports its effectiveness.